Probate, Estate and Trust Administration

 - How can an Atlanta trust administration and probate lawyer help?

 Probate is the most common process by which a person’s assets are transferred after the person has passed away.
-It occurs when an executor files paperwork with the probate court in the county where property is owed.
-The executor is named in the will by the deceased.
-If there is no executor selected, or if the executor cannot take on the responsibility, the probate court can appoint a personal representative.
+It occurs when an executor files paperwork with the probate court in the county where the deceased resided.
+The executor named in the will by the deceased is charged with the responsibility of carrying out the terms of the will.
+If there is no executor named, or if the executor cannot take on the responsibility, the probate court can appoint a personal representative.

-Trust administration is also a process by which a person’s assets are transferred.
+Trust administration is a similar process by which a person’s assets are transferred.
 However, the process works differently.
+If the deceased’s assets are titled in the name of the trust or name the trust as beneficiary there is no probate on those assets.
 Trust administration happens only if the deceased created a trust, and the process is overseen by the trustee named in the trust creation document.
 It does not go through the courts, but it instead is handled in a timely and effective manner by the trust administrator.
-The trust administrator has substantial responsibilities to protect assets and facilitate their transfer to new owners, and trust beneficiaries can take legal action if the trustee does not comply with requirements.
+The trust administrator has similar responsibilities as an executor of a will, to protect assets and facilitate their transfer to new owners.
+Estate and trust beneficiaries can take legal action against the executor or the trustee if they do not comply with all legal requirements.

 Do I Need a Lawyer to Help During Probate or Trust Administration?